remsondu/aws-well-architected-labs/content/Security/100_Labs/100_Create_a_Data_Bunker/1_instructions.md

 1. (Optional) Add a life cycle rule named *Delete old logs*, press **Next**
 1. (Optional) Add a transition rule for both the current and previous versions to move to Glacier after 32 days.
 Press **Next**
 1. (Optional) Select the current and previous versions and set them to delete after *365* days
+1. Take note of the name of the Amazon S3 bucket you created

 ### 3. Ensure cross account access is read-only